Offensive weapon: List of offensive weapons

 Section 139 of the Criminal Justice Act 1988 also creates an offence of having a pointed or bladed article in a public place without good reason or lawful authority.
 Certain exemptions exist, namely if the knife is a pocket knife that does not lock in place and if the cutting edge (not blade) is under 3 inches.
-It is also a recognised defence for a person charged under this section to prove that he had the article with him for use at work, for religious reasons or as part of any national costume.
+It is also a recognised defence for a person charged under this section to prove that he had the article with him for use at work, for religious reasons, or as part of any national costume.

 Reasonable excuse/defences

 Lawful authority/reasonable excuse

-Despite the carrying of an offensive weapon in a public place being a criminal offence, suspected offenders are given the ability to raise a defence on the civil burden of proof i.e. on the balance of probabilities.
+Despite the carrying of an offensive weapon in a public place being a criminal offence, suspected offenders are given the ability to raise a defence on the civil burden of proof, i.e., on the balance of probabilities.
 This defence is that the offender, on the balance of probabilities, had lawful authority or reasonable excuse for having the weapon in public.

+Injury to the person

+The offence of carrying an offensive weapon in a public place refers to something made, adapted or intended to be used on a person as the offence wording states in Section 1(4) "offensive weapon" means any article made or adapted for use for causing injury to the person, or intended by the person having it with him for such use by him.

+This raises two points concerning potential defences: whether an offensive weapon would not be considered as such if intended to be used on a non-human assailant (e.g., a dog), although this has not yet been tested in court.
+The current sale of various defensive dog sprays to the public would suggest that there would be some scope for this under the law.

+The above wording also presents another potential defence of whether or not the item was intended to, or even capable of, causing injury to a person.
+CPS v Christof [2015] EWHC 4096 (Admin) reiterates "Some items, however, betray the purpose for which they are made by their very design" and "the actual or perhaps deemed intention of the manufacturer is a relevant factor", which implies that the opposite may also be true - a lack of manufacturer's intention or offensive design for the item to be an offensive weapon under the scope of the Prevention of Crime Act 1953 may mean that the item is regarded as not having a criminal purpose.